diffalot/diff.mx/_posts/2015-01-22-git-subtree.md

     `git subtree pull --prefix $LOCAL_PATH $REMOTE_NAME $REMOTE_BRANCH`

-# track a subdirectory of a remote repository, squash commits
+# track a subdirectory of a remote repository, keep full history

 1. clone remote repository as a new project